 Cost to replace / upgrade the Astro stair timer clock.

-Cost to upgrade the stair to LED lighting as per EDC stair lighting specification
+Cost to upgrade the stair to LED lighting as per CEC stair lighting specification

 A new digital Astro clock is included in the LED upgrade quote.